JakobStrozberg/LLM-Shopping-List-App/noname-shopping-list/README.md

 - 👨‍👩‍👧‍👦 **Family Groups**: Create or join families (up to 5 members)
 - ❤️ **Item Likes**: Family members can like items on the list
 - 💰 **Rewards Tracker**: Track NoName points earned as a family
+- 🧠 **Smart Suggestions**: AI-powered product recommendations based on your shopping list
 - 🎨 **NoName/PC Branding**: Clean yellow & black design

 ## Getting Started